rphardy/rphardy.github.io/_posts/2026-02-27-Evaluating-a-Marketing-Campaign-in-SQL.md

 tags: [SQL, Statistical Assumptions, Analysis Piping]
 ---

-In this project we are going to write a SQL program to produce an analytical pipeline to describe the effectiveness of a mail-out marketing campaign.
+In this project we create an analysis pipeline in SQL to describe the effectiveness of a mail-out marketing campaign.

-We'll build a single function to reproduce this for a future campaign, outputting our analysis and some new datasets that we can use to check statistical assumptions.
+We'll build a single function to produce this for a future campaign, outputting our analysis with some new datasets that we can use to check statistical assumptions introduced in analysis.

 Let's build this out, in SQL!

 Beginning with the Objectives, which are to:

-- Write an analysis pipeline function in SQL for a grocery store's mail-out marketing campaign
+- Write an analysis pipeline in SQL for a grocery store's mail-out marketing campaign
 - Retrieve, for each gender and mailer type in the data: number of customers, signups (successes) and sign-up percentage (mailer success metric)
-- Wrap all steps in a function to run the anaysis from a single function call, outputting a JSON file containing all required outputs.
+- Wrap all steps in a function to run the anaysis from a single function call, outputting a JSON file containing all required outputs

-we'll describe the project using a header:
+we'll describe the project using a header so that this can be reproduced by anybody with access to just the SQL file:

 ```sql